-Having exact cash inflows and outflows at your disposal allows you understand exactly how much money you need to earn and spend in order to maintain stability.
+Having exact cash inflows and outflows at your disposal allows you to understand precisely how much money you need to earn and spend to maintain stability.
 You won’t start or end each month wondering if you have enough money to continue your usual strategies.

 2. You Can Prepare for Cyclical Slow Periods

 All businesses experience ups and downs.
 External factors like seasonality, outdated equipment, and expiring business relationships prevent your cash flow from staying the same every month.
 It’s simply not possible to eliminate occasional dips in revenue.
 So, rather than wasting time and money trying to avoid the unavoidable, it makes more sense to just focus on being prepared.
 Examining cash flow data can show you the exact points of the year when revenue begins to slow down.

 Your business’s slow months will become infinitely less stressful when they no longer catch you off guard.
 You can figure out the right time to start gathering the requirements for business loans or the right time to start putting in some extra hours.
 Several strategies can help you save more money in anticipation of dips in revenue.
 Accurate cash flow data can tell you when to launch each one, instead of getting overwhelmed by trying to launch them all simultaneously.

 3. Knowing Your Cash Flow Frees Up Your Concentration